The Global FlyFisher

 A light Orpington with chickens roaming the suburban garden.

 You have the opportunity to have any kind of feathers that you want - except for one: the genetic type.
-These very specialized birds are not available in free trade, and if you need dry fly saddles and necks in Hofmann's and Hebert quality, you'll probably have to buy them in a flyshop.
+These very specialized birds are not available in free trade, and if you need dry fly saddles and necks in premium commercial quality, you'll probably have to buy them in a fly shop.

-As a Scandinavian fly tyer I have a very different need that noone seems to care much about: large hen feathers.
-Many Scandinavian and particularly Danish sea trout patterns call for large webby feathers.
-And along with the genetic capes and the teeny Chinese and Indian necks have come a dire need for good and large hen feathers.
+As a Scandinavian fly tyer I have a very different need that no one seems to care much about: large hen feathers and soft and webby rooster feathers such as schlappen.
+Many Scandinavian and particularly Danish sea trout patterns call for large, webby feathers.
+And along with the genetic capes and the teeny Chinese and Indian necks has come a dire need for good and large hen and rooster feathers.

 Selections of feathers from home brew birds: left it's hen feathers and right rooster feathers.
 The leftmost black rooster feather is a saddle hackle the rest are neck feathers.
 Compare with the match.